knownasilya/rfcs/active/0000-transform-attribute-meta-parameter.md

 # Summary

 For Ember Data.
-Pass through attribute meta data, includes `parentType`, `options`, `name`, and some other data to the transform associated with that attribute.
+Pass through attribute meta data, which includes `parentType`, `options`, `name`, etc., to the transform associated with that attribute.
 This will allow provide the following function signiture updates to `DS.Transform`:

 * `transform.serialize(deserialized, attributeMeta)`